jlowell000/ImageProcessing/README.md

 # ImageProcessing
-Implementation of simple image stuff in Go
+Implementation of simple Edge Detection in Go
+Accepts PNG and JPEG images
+Builds to a command line app